viliammexe/BricksBreaking/README.md

 - PostgreSQL
 - HTML, CSS, JavaScript

-## 📦 Spustenie
+## 📦 Launch

-1. Naklonuj projekt:
+1. Clone the project:
    `git clone https://github.com/tvoje-username/bricksbreaking.git`

-2. Otvor v IDE (napr.
-IntelliJ) a spusti ako Spring Boot aplikáciu.
+2. Open it in an IDE (e.g. IntelliJ) and run it as a Spring Boot application via "GameServer.java".

-3. Hra bude dostupná na adrese:
+3. The game will be available at:
    `http://localhost:8080/bricksbreaking`

-## 🪪 Licencia
+## 🪪 License

-Tento projekt je dostupný pod licenciou [MIT](LICENSE).
+This project is available under the [MIT](LICENSE) license.